DeXP/dxDD2RenPy/Readme.md

 dxDD2RenPy is a cross platform application.
 It works on: Windows, Linux, Mac OS X. Just run "exe" in the archive on your operation system.

+dxDD2RenPy will monitor your changes automatically, you do not need to alt-tab to the converter after each save in Dialogue Designer - rpy-files will be updated automatically while dxDD2RenPy is running.

 ## Get the tool:
 Download latest release:
 <https://github.com/DeXP/dxDD2RenPy/releases/latest>